-This is a fun game to play throughout the duration of the party.
 Set up a few train "stations" around the room.
-You can use play tents, cardboard boxes and such to construct the stations.
+You can use play tents, cardboard boxes and so on to construct the stations.
 Name each station and hang a sign bearing the name at each one.
 Then, write the station names on pieces of paper and place them in a conductor’s hat.

-Fill a red wagon or something else that can be decorated to resemble a train with trinket prizes (at least one per player).
+Fill a red wagon decorated to resemble a train with trinket prizes, at least one per player.
 Have kids go about their business at the party.
 Every now and then, blow a whistle.
 When the whistle blows, the party guests must stop whatever they are doing and rush to one of the stations.
 When everyone has arrived at a station, pull one of the station names out of the hat.
 Pull the trinket train to that stop, where each kid at the station gets to pick a prize.
 Keep playing until everyone gets a prize.

 Use large pieces of cardboard, markers, paints and various craft items to decorate a child’s wagon or ride-on toy to look like a train.
 Have the children form a line at a spot that is designated as a train station.
 Have them take turns getting a train ride around the party space.

 To set up for this game, hang a train poster on the wall close to the floor.
 Place two boxes in front of the train poster and label them as the “train engine.”
 On the other side of the room, fill two buckets with equal amounts of “coal” (black bean bags, crumpled up newspaper, or foil wrap).

 Divide players into two teams.
 Give each team a shovel and have them form a line by their respective buckets of coal.
 Players must use their shovels to transfer the coal from the buckets to the train engine boxes, racing one at a time to do so.
 The first team to fill their engine box wins.